moldedbits/moldedbits.github.io/_posts/2017-08-28-typed-notification-ios.md

 }
 {% endhighlight %}

-With help of Swift's Generic type we can use above Struct for all type of notification and describe our notifications using this.
+With help of Swift's Generic type we can use above Struct for all type of notifications and describe our notifications using this.

-Next we can extend `NotificationCenter` to provide us an convenience method over default `addObserver` method.
+Next we can extend `NotificationCenter` to provide us a convenience method over default `addObserver` method.

 {% highlight swift %}
 extension NotificationCenter {